Quick Start

 For more information on Poe server bots, check out the Poe Protocol Specification.

-Deploying your bot
+Step 2: Deploying your Bot

-Step 1: Install the Modal client
+Install the Modal client

-Step 2: Setup your Modal token
+Setup your Modal token

 This step involves setting up access to modal from your terminal.
 You only need to do this once for your computer.
 In the terminal, run modal token new --source poe.
 If you run into a "command not found" error, try this.